Anisotropic universe with anisotropic sources

-It will be interesting to generalise our results to other Bianchi classes - A and B. In case of other Bianchi models the state space would be larger and we need to find different subspace of the state space and their stable fixed points.
-It will also be interesting to study the CMB polarisation anisotropy in these models.\\ \\ {\bf Acknowledgements}{: S.T. would like to acknowledge Department of Science and Technology, India for financial support.}
+It will be interesting to generalize our results to other Bianchi classes - A and B. In case of other Bianchi models the state space would be larger and we need to find different subspace of the state space and their stable fixed points.
+It will also be interesting to study the CMB polarization anisotropy in these models.